Seán O'Casey

 Seán O'Casey (Seán Ó Cathasaigh /ga/; born John Casey; 30 March 1880 – 18 September 1964) was an Irish dramatist and memoirist.
-A committed socialist, he was the first Irish playwright of note to write about the Dublin working classes.
+A committed socialist, he was the first Irish playwright of note to write about the struggles and experiences of the working class in Dublin.
+He is best known for his "Dublin Trilogy", which includes The Shadow of a Gunman (1923), Juno and the Paycock (1924) and The Plough and the Stars (1926).

 Early life

 O'Casey was born at 85 Upper Dorset Street, Dublin, as John Casey, the son of Michael Casey, a mercantile clerk (who worked for the Irish Church Missions), and Susan Archer.
 His parents were Protestants and he was a member of the Church of Ireland, baptised on 28 July 1880 in St. Mary's parish, confirmed at St John the Baptist Church in Clontarf, and an active member of St. Barnabas' Church on Sheriff Street until his mid-20s, when he drifted away from the church.
 There is a church called 'Saint Burnupus' in his play Red Roses For Me.

 O'Casey's father died when Seán was just six years of age, leaving a family of thirteen.
 The family lived a peripatetic life thereafter, moving from house to house around north Dublin.
 As a child, he suffered from poor eyesight, which interfered somewhat with his early education, but O'Casey taught himself to read and write by the age of thirteen.

 He left school at fourteen and worked at a variety of jobs, including a nine-year period as a railwayman on the GNR.
 O'Casey worked in Eason's for a short while, in the newspaper distribution business, but was sacked for not taking off his cap when collecting his wage packet.

 From the early 1890s, O'Casey and his elder brother, Archie, put on performances of plays by Dion Boucicault and William Shakespeare in the family home.
 He also got a small part in Boucicault's The Shaughraun in the Mechanics' Theatre, which stood on the site of what was to be the Abbey Theatre.